How to Be More Patient with Kids

-As a parent, I know that we're constantly multi-tasking.
-In my own life, my work involves supporting, teaching and coaching others.
-In parenting, I'm mothering four kids, all in various grades, while also having a relationship with my partner, with my friendships, and also having a relationship with myself, filling my own vessel.
+As a parent, I know that we're always multi-tasking.
+In my own life, my work involves supporting, teaching, and coaching others.
+In parenting, I'm mothering four kids, all in various grades, while also having a relationship with my partner, friendships, and a relationship with myself, filling my own vessel.

-So, it's been on my mind, thinking of positive ways and mindful ways to be aware of the importance of patience.
-Because sure, it's easy to just say "be patient".
-But, we know that it goes out the window the moment you feel you're on your last fuse.
+So, it's been on my mind, thinking of positive ways and mindful ways to be aware of patience's importance.
+Because sure, it's easy to just say "be patient."
+But, we know that it goes out the window when you feel you're on your last fuse.

 Instead, here are three ways to use consciousnesses, mindfulness and awareness when it comes to patience.

 When you wake up for the day, set your intentions.
-Remind yourself of what you're grateful about, remind yourself of who you love and who loves you, determine what you want to accomplish today, and how you will accomplish it.
+Remind yourself of what you're grateful for, remind yourself of who you love and who loves you, determine what you want to accomplish today, and how you will achieve it.
 Set the intention for patience with this affirmation (that you can change as you need to for your parenting each day):

 "Today, I am patient.
-I'm patient when my kids ask me questions at the end of a long day, I'm patient when my child is upset.
+When my kids ask me questions at the end of a long day, I'm patient when my child is upset.
 I'm patient and calm with my child.
-Today I breath through my uncomfortable feelings and I am a patient parent."
+Today I breathe through my uncomfortable feelings and I am a patient parent."

 I've written before about the power of setting intentions.
 We are what we strive to be.
 Setting intentions is a powerful way to begin the day.

 With each shift (change, transition) that you make throughout the day, take a moment to do breathe work and place yourself in the moment.
-A lot of times, the lack of patience we experience has to do with having our mind in the previous work we just did or the person we were just with or in the future (the things we still need to accomplish that day), instead of truly being in the now and in the moment we are experiencing.
+Often, the lack of patience you comes from having your mind in the previous work you just did or the person you were just with or in the future (the things we still need to accomplish that day), instead of genuinely being in the now and in the moment we are experiencing.

 What would happen if we were in the moment?

-Big one.
-What is your purpose as a parent?
-Many.
-And for some, it may be different than this, but as parents we want to raise children that are kind, empathetic, understanding, secure, confident, capable of good communication skills and the ability of having healthy relationships in their lives.
+This is big one.
+WStill, as parents we want to raise children who are kind, empathetic, understanding, secure, confident, capable of good communication skills, and healthy relationships in their lives.

-How do we accomplish that?
+How do we accomplish raising kind children?
 By being that.
 By showing them that.

 Remind yourself, "My children watch me.
 They will repeat the good and the bad and I am serving a purpose by being mindful of that."

-I hope these help you in your parenting journey.
 I would love to hear your thoughts.
-Feel free to send me an email and let me know how you practice patience in parenting.
+Comment below let me know your tip for more patience in parenting.